 The financial statements have been prepared under the historical cost convention, except as modified by the revaluation of financial assets at fair value through profit or loss.
-The preparation of financial statements in conformity with IFRS, with the IAS 29 Hyperinflation directive issued by the Institute of Chartered Accountants, Ghana (ICAG) requires the use of certain critical accounting estimates.
-It also requires the Trustees to exercise judgement in the process of applying the Scheme's accounting policies.
+The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+It also requires the Board of Trustees to exercise judgement in the process of applying the Scheme's accounting policies.
 Areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 3.